The nature of counselling and psychotherapy

 There can be some similarities in the approaches of counselling and psychotherapy.
 For example, both offer short term and brief therapies.
 Both can be supportive in helping people through difficult times.
 However counselling and psychotherapy trainings are different.
 Generally, counselling trainings are shorter, and tend to be solution based.
 They can helpfully focus on setting goals for solving a range of problems and managing the counselling relationship.

 Psychotherapy training takes more years because it requires an understanding of the developmental processes in people.
 It focuses on the client's long-term relationship with themselves and others which emerge, and these are carefully discussed in the therapy sessions.
 Generally. psychotherapy works with deeper layers of need, and explores how these become present in a person's life and why this may be happening.
 It relates to past, present and future, and can help provide a greater context of understanding and compassion for ourselves while we make the changes that we want.

 My experience and qualifications allow me to offer both counselling and psychotherapy.
-I trained for 3 years part-time to become a counsellor.
+I trained for 3 years to become a counsellor.
 Then a further 5 years to qualify as psychotherapist.
 We would simply discuss and agree whether counselling or psychotherapy would be most helpful to you.

 The kind of Psychotherapy I offer